fsfe/reuse-docs/spec/spec.md

 ## Copyright and licensing information

-Each file in the project MUST have copyright and licensing information associated with it, except the following files:
+Each file in the Project MUST have copyright and licensing information associated with it, except the following files:

-- The license files.
+- The License Files.

-- The files belonging to the project's version control system (example:
+- The files belonging to the Project's version control system (example:
   `.git/`).

 - The files ignored by the version control system (example: `.gitignore`).

-- The files in the `.reuse/` directory in the root of the project.
+- The files in the `.reuse/` directory in the root of the Project.

 <!-- TODO: The files inside of a git submodule -->